williamouyang/okta.github.io/docs/api/rest/authn.md

 }
 ~~~

 A state token is generated, and the status is set to `MFA_REQUIRED`.
 This indicates that there are one or more enrolled factors.
 To choose which factor to use, follow the "verify" link for that factor.
 In this example the request POSTs to the SMS factor.
-At this time, there is no passcode to send.
+At this point in the flow, there is no passcode to send.
 The operation only selects which factor to use.

 ##### Request Example
 {:.api .api-request .api-request-example}